MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 **Outbound ports**:

 - TCP 443 – Required to access Intune services.
-Required by Docker to pull images.
+Required by Docker or Podman to pull images.
 - TCP – 80 – Required to access Intune services.

 When creating the Server configuration for the tunnel, you can specify a different port than the default of 443.
 If you specify a different port, configure firewalls to support your configuration.